Pistachio Crusted Salmon

-pistachio crusted salmon is the perfect healthy weeknight dinner recipe.
-This Flaky salmon topped with a fragrant and flavorful pistachio dijon crust is made in under 20 minutes and is paleo, gluten-free and dairy-free.
+Pistachio-crusted salmon is the perfect easy weeknight dinner recipe.
+Topped with crunchy and flavorful pistachio dijon crust, this flaky salmon can be made in under 20 minutes.

 Yes, please!
 This mustard and pistachio crusted baked salmon is our new favorite way of cooking salmon.